-Now a whole change in attitude toward God, the Word of God and the way of living: "Blessed are those who hunger and thirst after righteousness, for they shall be filled" (vs 6).
-Notice He doesn't tell them how in any of these cases-that comes later; because the teachings have to be built one upon another, and it has to lay the foundation for the rest of what Jesus is going to teach.
-So before you can begin to understand what it is about the Kingdom of God, and how you're going to get into the Kingdom of God, you first of all have to have these attitudes here, which are called the beatitudes.
-Notice how you're to approach God's way.
-You '...hunger and thirst after righteousness...'
-That's why in the New Testament we find we are to
+Verse 6: "Blessed are those who hunger and thirst after righteousness, for they shall be filled."

+He doesn't tell them how in any of these cases; that comes later; because the teachings have to be built one upon another, and it has to lay the foundation for the rest of what Jesus is going to teach.
+Before you can begin to understand what it is about the Kingdom of God, and how you're going to get into the Kingdom of God, you first of all have to have these attitudes here, which are called the beatitudes.
+Notice how you're to approach God's ·...hunger and wav.
+You thirst righteousness...'
+That's why in the New Testament we find we are to: